janetko/3D-Portfolio/README.md

 ## Description

-React JS for dynamic user interfaces
+- React JS for dynamic user interfaces
-Three JS for 3D graphics and rendering
+- Three JS for 3D graphics and rendering
-Tailwind CSS for styling
+- Tailwind CSS for styling
-Framer Motion for animations
+- Framer Motion for animations

 ## Getting Started

 ### Installing

-* Fork the repository and clone.
+Fork and clone the repository

 ### Executing program